netdata/netdata/src/health/guides/portcheck/portcheck_connection_timeouts.md

 5. Check the Netdata configuration
    - Review the Netdata configuration file `/etc/netdata/netdata.conf` to ensure the `portcheck` plugin settings are correctly configured for monitoring the TCP endpoint.
-   - If necessary, update and restart the Netdata agent.
+   - If necessary, update and restart the Netdata Agent.

 ### Useful resources